 2. Make the meatballs first.
 Add the ground beef, pork, and veal to a large bowl.
-Then add 2 cloves of garlic (through a garlic press if you have one, if not finely minced), 2 eggs, 1 cup of parmesan cheese, 3 tablespoons of ricotta, 1 cup of bread crumbs, 1 teaspoon salt and 1/2 teaspoon pepper.
-Mix until everything is incorporated, but do not over-mix or your meatballs will be tough.
+Add 2 cloves of garlic through a garlic press (if you don't have one finely mince the garlic) 2 eggs, 1 cup of parmesan cheese, 3 tablespoons of ricotta, 1 cup of bread crumbs, 1 teaspoon salt and 1/2 teaspoon pepper.
+Mix until everything is incorporated, but do not over mix or your meatballs will be tough.
 If the mixture feels wet, add more breadcrumbs.
-This next step is totally optional but I like to do it to taste my meatballs.
-I form one tiny meatball and sauce in a small pan until cooked through and taste for seasonings, and adjust accordingly.
-Then, form your meatballs and place on a baking sheet.
+Form your meatballs and place on a baking sheet.
 Bake for 30 minutes then remove and set aside.

 3. While the meatballs bake, make the braciola.
 Pound each piece of steak with a meat mallet until thin.
-Season each piece with salt and pepper then sprinkle with about 1/2 teaspoon of garlic, 1 tablespoon parmesan, 1 tablespoon bread crumbs, and pinch of lemon zest.
+Season each piece with salt and pepper then sprinkle with about 1/2 teaspoon of garlic, 1 tablespoon parmesan, 1 tablespoon bread crumbs, and a pinch of lemon zest.
 Then, roll up each piece and tie with kitchen twine.
-Then, take out a large stock pot (this pot is for the sauce) and add 1 tablespoon of olive oil.
-Bring to a high heat and then brown the braciola on each side for a couple minutes until a beautiful golden brown crust is formed.
+Take out a large pot for the sauce and add 1 tablespoon of olive oil.
+Bring to high heat and brown the braciola on each side for a couple minutes until a beautiful golden brown crust is formed.
 You may have to do this in batches to not overcrowd your pot.
 Once the meat is browned, remove and set aside.
-Then in the same pot add the sausage and do the same thing: brown.
+In the same pot, add the sausage and brown on each each.
 Cook for a few minutes on high heat and remove.
-Last are your country ribs.
+Last are the country ribs.
 Season with salt and pepper then brown.
-Remove and set aside with the rest of the meats.
+Remove and set aside with the rest of the meat.

-3. After browning, we start our sauce.
+3. After browning, we start our sauce, also known as "gravy".
 The leftover bits at the bottom of the pan is where all of the flavor is!
-If there is too much fat left in the pot, remove as much as you like.
-Then, add in 1 teaspoon or or (depending on how much residual fat in left in your pot) of olive oil to the pot and bring to a medium heat.
-Add the onions, plus a pinch of salt and then sauté for about 5-7 minutes.
+Add the onions to the pot, plus a pinch of salt and then sauté for about 5-7 minutes.
 Next, add 4 cloves of minced garlic and cook for additional minute or so.
-After the garlic becomes fragrant, in the tomato paste, canned tomatoes, 2 cups of water, a pinch of salt and pepper, 1 tablespoon of sugar, and 1 tablespoon of fresh parsley and basil.
-Mix, bring up to a boil, then down to a simmer and then add all of your browned meats into the pot.
+After the garlic becomes fragrant, add in tomato paste, canned tomatoes, 2 cups of water, a pinch of salt and pepper, 1 tablespoon of sugar, and 1 tablespoon of fresh parsley and basil.
+Mix, bring up to a boil, then down to a simmer and then add the meatballs, braciola, sausage and ribs back into the pot.
 Simmer for 4-6 hours or until the braciola is falling apart and all of your meat has braised.
 Right before serving I like to add more fresh basil and parsley.